camunda/camunda-docs-manual/content/reference/rest/process-instance/get.md

 ---

-Retrieves a single process instance according to the `ProcessInstance` interface in the engine.
+Retrieves a process instance by id, according to the `ProcessInstance` interface in the engine.

 # Method